Employment Opportunities

 Grade 7 Teacher

-The Waldorf School of San Diego is seeking a full-time Seventh Grade Teacher to join our dedicated and experienced team of teachers in sunny San Diego.
+The Waldorf School of San Diego is seeking a full-time Seventh Grade Teacher to join our dedicated and experienced team of teachers in sunny San Diego for the 2026-2027 School Year.

 Under guidance from the Grades Chair and a designated mentor, the Seventh Grade Teacher will plan, organize, and implement a developmentally appropriate instructional program that nurtures the innate capabilities of the students, according to the principles of Waldorf Education, and guides and encourages them to develop and fulfill their potential.